BestTimesToVisit.com Logo

 Budapest Metro

-Budapest boasts one of the oldest metro systems in the world, with four lines (M1, M2, M3, M4) connecting most major attractions and neighborhoods.
-The historic M1 line, with its charming yellow carriages, is a must-try for a glimpse into the past.
+Budapest boasts one of the oldest and most charming metro systems in the world, with four lines (M1, M2, M3, M4) connecting key areas.
+The iconic M1 (Yellow Line) is a must-do for its historic charm, running under Andrássy Avenue.

 Trams

 Trams are an excellent way to see the city, especially lines 2, 4, and 6.
 Tram 2 offers stunning views along the Danube embankment, passing by Parliament and the National Theatre.
-Lines 4 and 6 run 24/7 along the Grand Boulevard, a vital artery through Pest.
+Lines 4 and 6 run 24/7 along the Grand Boulevard, making them great for late-night travel.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.